socratese/notes/README.md

 # FREE SERVER

 The goal of the free server is to funnel users into one of two outcomes:
 1. Joining the paid server.
-2. Growing the free server community (and therefore leading to more members joining the paid server).
+2. Growing the free server community (leading to more paid server signups).

 ## Value Proposition